Uniswap/docs/docs/V3/concepts/limit-orders.md

 id: limit-orders
 title: Range Orders
 ---
-Customizable liquidity positions, along with single-sided asset provisioning, allows for a new style of swapping with automated market makers: the range order.
+Customizable liquidity positions, along with single-sided asset provisioning, allows for a new style of swapping with automated market makers: the **range order**.

 In typical order book markets, anyone can easily set a limit order: to buy or sell an asset at a specific pre-determined price, allowing the order to be filled at an indeterminate time in the future.